kolenaIO/kolena/docs/metrics/geometry-matching.md

 **order** when there are multiple ground truths overlapping with an inference with the equal IoU or depending on the **inference order** when there are multiple inferences overlapping with a ground truth with the equal confidence score.

-??? example "Example: Different Matching Results when Ground Truth Order Changes"
+??? example "Example: Different Matching Results When Ground Truth Order Changes"

 	![An example of ground truth ordering](../assets/images/metrics-matcher-gt-order.png)